Aprendemos el arte de la negociación con Todd Caponi

 (13:04):

 What happened next was hilarious to me.
 This sales rep suddenly just opened up.
-He shared issues with his ADHD issues with his relationship with his father.
+He shared issues with his ADHD, issues with his relationship with his father.
 He talked about the fact that he didn't like his job, and we talked about that.
-And then you know what I always say, transparency begets transparency, use it for good, not evil.
+Then you know what I always say, transparency begets transparency.
+Use it for good, not evil.
 I may have used it a little bit for evil.
 I asked him, "Hey, you know what?
-I've never seen a car sales person's compensation plan.
+I've never seen a car salesperson's compensation plan.
 What's it like?"
 As he's working on something, he pulls his compensation plan out of a folder and shows it to me.
-It just gives it to me to read.
-So this whole point of when we do things the opposite and we play our cards face up, it actually creates stronger relationships.
+Just gives it to me to read.
+This whole point of when we do things the opposite and we play our cards face up, it actually creates stronger relationships.
 It builds trust, and that transparency begets transparency and the rest is history there.
-And I think that's an opportunity for all of us is like, is let's stop thinking about negotiating.
+I think that's an opportunity for all of us is let's stop thinking about negotiating.
 Let's stop thinking about influence through this lens of, "Hey, I can't tell them the truth."
 I believe that the opposite is true and the results speak for themselves.

 Brian Ford (14:14):